-Reading Time: 6 minutes
+Reading Time: 7 minutes

 Zoloft, or sertraline hydrochloride, is one of the older selective-serotonin reuptake inhibitors (SSRIs) and has traditionally been used to treat depression, anxiety disorders, post-traumatic stress disorder, and panic disorders.
-Millions of Americans use prescription medications safely and responsibly.
+Millions of Americans use prescription Zoloft safely and responsibly.

 What Is Zoloft?

-- Major Depressive Disorder
+- Major depressive disorder

-- Panic Disorder
+- Panic disorder

-- Social Anxiety Disorder
+- Social anxiety disorder

 Zoloft Misuse and Addiction: Signs and Symptoms

-Zoloft is generally safe and has historically been used to treat some mental health disorders.
-However, it also poses a risk for dependency, misuse, and withdrawal.
 The majority of individuals prescribed SSRIs do not misuse the medication.
-However, certain classes of antidepressants do carry misuse potential.3 Taking Zoloft in a way other than prescribed is considered substance abuse.
+However, certain classes of antidepressants do carry misuse potential.
+Taking Zoloft in a way other than prescribed is considered substance abuse.
 This includes self-medicating, altering the dosage amount, or taking it more often than prescribed.

 Sometimes, people respond well to their prescribed dose, so they decide to take more medication.
 In other words, “if one pill is good, two will be better.”
 This type of thinking is problematic for several reasons: The dosage prescribed is based on individual factors, like weight, age, medical history, and more, so it’s a health risk to take more than your prescribed dose.
-Second, the “more is better” thinking is borderline addictive and may lead to abusing the medication, which increases the likelihood of dependency.
+Second, the “more is better” thinking may lead to abusing the medication, which increases the likelihood of dependency.

-Symptoms of Zoloft Withdrawal1
+Symptoms of Zoloft Withdrawal

 - Dysphoric mood